Vspatil87/functional-components/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3.

+## Project Overview

+This project is a simple Angular application that demonstrates the different functionalities which are not inter related but can be used in any other projects or we can just refer them for the information.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.